Sexological Bodywork

 Together, we set a clear intention for the session.
 This helps guide the bodywork process and ensures we are aligned on what you wish to explore, whether it's a physical sensation, emotional release, or deeper self-awareness.

-2. Bodywork (60 minutes)
+2. Bodywork

-During this phase, we stay in continuous contactโchecking in with your sensations, emotions, and comfort level.
+During this phase, we stay in communicationโchecking in with your sensations, emotions, and comfort level.
 I might offer exercises, touch specific areas, or encourage you to explore different movements or positions based on your bodyโs responses.
 The work is designed to help you reconnect with your body, expand your pleasure, and gain insight into your erotic self.

-3. Integration (5-10 minutes)
+3. Integration

-After the bodywork, thereโs a short rest period where you can relax and allow the experience to integrate into your bodyโs memory.
+After the bodywork, thereโs a short resting period where you can relax and allow the experience to integrate into your bodyโs memory.
 This phase allows your system to process whatโs happened and to settle any emotional or physical shifts that may have arisen.
 Itโs similar to the relaxation or cooldown phase in yoga.

-4. After Talk (15-20 minutes)
+4. After Talk

-We end the session with a debrief, where we discuss your experiences, sensations, or any new insights that may have come up.
+We end the session with a debrief, where we talk about your experiences, sensations, or any new insights that may have come up.
 This is an opportunity to reflect on the bodywork, address any lingering questions or emotions, and explore how the sessionโs findings can be applied to your life and sexuality moving forward.

 The Flow of the Session